Using TalkingPoints to Connect, Model and Promote Awareness

 Family engagement.

-Numerous studies have shown that parent involvement in school-wide bullying-prevention programs is a critical way to bring bullying to an end..
-Joyce L. Epstein, Ph.D. in sociology and Professor of Education at Johns Hopkins University, presents the project of school improvement as an effort involving three parties: the school, the community and the families. (cite)
+Numerous studies have shown that parent involvement in school-wide bullying prevention programs is a critical way to bring bullying to an end.
+Joyce L. Epstein, Ph.D. in sociology and Professor of Education at Johns Hopkins University, presents the project of school improvement as an effort involving three parties: the school, the community, and the families.
+(Epstein, J. L., et al. 2002).

-Simply by engaging in meaningful conversations at home about the prevention of and effects of bullying, families reported seeing a difference in their children’s responses to it.
-These discussion and community elements, though seemingly simple, have a ripple effect on a child’s development and learning.
+Simply by engaging in meaningful conversations at home about the prevention and effects of bullying, families reported seeing a difference in their children’s responses to it.
+Though seemingly simple, these discussions and community elements had a ripple effect on a child’s development and learning.

 It’s that simple.
 Involving families in their children’s education—including socially and emotionally—is paramount to their success.